CILEx Board Members

 Doris is currently a freelance HR consultant.
 She holds the position of Non-Executive Director for the Diocese of Chelmsford Multi Academy Trust, Royal Free London NHS Foundation Trust, Cambridge University Hospital Trust and the Royal National Orthopaedic Hospital.
 She is also a Lay Member to HM Courts and Tribunals Service.

-Matthew Foster, Chair of Qualifications Committee
+Matthew Foster, Past President, Chair of Qualifications Committee

 Matthew is a local government lawyer working for Wrexham County Borough Council in North Wales.
 He specialises in Information Governance Law and is the Statutory Data Protection Officer for the Council.